The King: Eternal Monarch: Stock images and historical inaccuracy

 Following its premiere, an online controversy erupted as Korean viewers noticed that the architecture of the fictional world of the Corean Empire resembled that of Japanese temples, in particular, the Japanese temple complex Tōdai-ji and the temple of Kōfuku-ji.
 As the series was aired during a time when Korean-Japanese relations were uneasy, the production team issued an apology and stated that the buildings in question would be corrected.
 As the series progressed into its sixth episode, another controversy occurred as the episode depicted a naval war between Japan and the Corean empire, where the viewers noticed that the Japanese warships had the design of present Korean warships.
 The producer admitted that the production team used open source and stock images as reference material for the Japanese fleet as they were restricted from filming overseas due to COVID-19 and that they should have consulted experts to review the material.

 Another controversy also surfaced in the sixth episode about the image of the dragon in the royal robe and the crown of the King.
-According to the viewers, Emperor Lee Gon's golden crown was similar to crowns used in the Silla Dynasty and his royal robe with the image of the dragon was mainly used in the Joseon Dynasty, and though the series states that it is not set in any particular dynasty in Korea and is a fantasy, they considered this mistake as a massive mix-up.
+According to the viewers, Emperor Lee Gon's golden crown was similar to crowns used in the Silla period and his royal robe with the image of the dragon was mainly used in the Joseon period, and though the series states that it is not set in any particular dynasty in Korea and is a fantasy, they considered this mistake as a massive mix-up.

 Broadcast warnings

 On May 14, the Korea Communications Standards Commission issued an advisory warning against the series for scenes that challenged gender equality after viewers complained that those scenes promote fixed gender stereotypes.
-The scenes in question featured the female prime minister saying, “Bras without wires can't support the chest,” as well as the scene portraying a boat race where a female spectator said, “Men need to wear less and move around lots.”
+The scenes in question featured the female prime minister saying, "Bras without wires can't support the chest," as well as the scene portraying a boat race where a female spectator said, "Men need to wear less and move around lots."

 On the same day, the Korea Communications Standards Commission also issued a warning to the production when the advertising review subcommittee took issue with the indirect advertising seen in episodes 8, 9, and 12 stating that it violated article 47 of the broadcasting regulations.